 Underlining this litany of challenges is a gaping hole in public confidence.
 Neither party has articulated a vision that inspires much confidence beyond the standard ideological rhetoric.
 Americans are not fooled.
 Survey after survey suggests a majority of Americans believe their children’s generation will be less well off than ours today and faith in our governing institutions from Congress to both political parties has collapsed.
 This is an indictment of our current politics and a profound failure by our policy elites to articulate a governing vision for the future.

-The surest sign of a failure in political vision is when outsiders rise as serious political candidates on all sides of the political spectrum and voters reject governing elites and their supposed wisdom and competence.
+The surest sign of a failure in political vision is when outsiders rise as serious political candidates on all sides of the political spectrum and voters reject governing elites and experts and their supposed wisdom and competence.
 This is happening today in every advanced economy of the western world, not just America.
-And why not when all our politicians offer are obsolete ideologies and ineffective policies leading to jobless recoveries, stagnating wages, and an unsustainable future?
+And why not when all our politicians offer are obsolete ideologies and ineffective policies leading to jobless recoveries and stagnating wages or over-stimulative inflationary spirals?

 The year 2016 will surely be seen as ground zero in the political earthquake that has shaken the West.
-From Brexit to the improbable rise and victory of Donald Trump in the US Presidential election, voters have been rejecting the status quo of governing elites that have created more Have Nots than Haves.
-But the trend did not start in 2016 and it certainly did not end with the polarized result of 2020.
+From Brexit to the improbable rise and victory of Donald Trump in the US Presidential election, voters rejected the status quo of governing elites that had created more Have-Nots than Haves.
+But that trend did not start in 2016 and it certainly did not end with the polarized result, insurrection, and Big Lie of 2020.